-Italian Sign Language (LIS) is to all effects a language.
+Italian Sign Language (LIS) is effectively a language.
 It has a precise grammatical structure, but does not use acoustic-vocal channels like other languages do, using a visual-gestual channel of communication.

 In this way communication takes place through manual components (the hand signs) and non-manual components, such as facial expressions and body movements.
-LIS is a language which enables the deaf to have equal opportunities for access to communication and to integration, while enabling people with normal hearing to improve their visual attention, their memory for body language, and also to know a fascinating and complex world which all too often remains “invisible”.
+LIS is a language which enables the deaf to have equal opportunities in terms of access to communication and to integration, while enabling people with normal hearing to improve their visual attention, their memory for body language, and also to get in touch with a fascinating and complex world which to often remains “invisible”.

 dactilogy, lip articulation and communicative strategies